 Providers should report the results of all screening and follow-up BLL tests to GHHLPPP.
 Because data from laboratories often do not include demographic information, complete reports from providers' offices are very important.
 If reports are not complete, GHHLPPP may contact providers' offices for missing information.

-Results can be reported one of three ways.
+Results can be reported by:

 - State Electronic Notifiable Disease Surveillance System (SENDSS)